Valpelline (valley)

-Valpelline is one of the side valleys of the Aosta Valley in north-west Italy.
+Valpelline is one of the side valleys of the Aosta Valley in north-western Italy.
 It shares its name with one of the communes within its territory (Valpelline).

-The stream running through the Valpelline is the River Buthier.
+The stream running through the Valpelline is the Buthier.

 Geography

-The Valpelline branches from the Great St Bernard Valley near Gignod and rises to Collon Pass, which it shares with Valais, and which is located at the foot of the Grand Combin, whose peak is across the border in Switzerland.
+The Valpelline branches from the Great St Bernard Valley near Gignod and rises to the Collon Pass, which it shares with Valais, and which is located at the foot of the Grand Combin, whose peak is across the border in Switzerland.